-- 1. Be receiving prophylactic IV CINRYZE that exceeds the approved dosing regimen of 1000 U every 3 or 4 days (receiving a weekly dose >2000 U). - 2.
-Have had signs or symptoms of an angioedema attack within 2 days prior to the first dose of investigational product in Treatment Period 1. - 3.
-Have received any C1 INH therapy or any blood product for the treatment or prevention of angioedema attacks within 3 calendar days prior to the first dose of investigational product in Treatment Period 1. - 4.
-Have a history of hypercoagulability (abnormal blood clotting) or other predisposition for thromboembolism. - 5.
-Have a diagnosis of acquired angioedema or known presence of anti-C1 INH antibodies. - 6.
-Have a history of allergic reaction to C1 INH products, including CINRYZE (or any components of
+- 1. Adults (≥18 years of age) receiving prophylactic IV CINRYZE that exceeds the approved dosing regimen of 1000 U every 3 or 4 days (receiving a weekly dose >2000 U). - 2.
+Adolescents ( $\geq$ 12 and <18 years of age) currently receiving prophylactic therapy with C1 INH. - 3.
+Have had signs or symptoms of an angioedema attack within 2 days prior to the first dose of investigational product in Treatment Period 1. - 4.
+Have received any C1 INH therapy or any blood product for the treatment or prevention of angioedema attacks within 3 calendar days prior to the first dose of investigational product in Treatment Period 1. - 5.
+If female, have started or changed the dose of any hormonal contraceptive regimen or hormone replacement therapy (ie, estrogen/progestin containing products) within 2 months prior to the screening visit.

-- CINRYZE), or other blood products. - 7.
-Be pregnant or breastfeeding. - 8.
-Have received an investigational drug within 30 days prior to the first dose of investigational product in Treatment Period 1. - Have, as determined by the investigator and/or the sponsor's medical monitor, any surgical or medical condition that could interfere with the administration of investigational product or interpretation of study results.
+- 6. Have a history of hypercoagulability (abnormal blood clotting) or other predisposition for thromboembolism. - 7.
+Have a diagnosis of acquired angioedema or known presence of anti-C1 INH antibodies. - 8.
+Have a history of allergic reaction to C1 INH products, including CINRYZE (or any components of CINRYZE), or other blood products. - 9.
+Be pregnant or breastfeeding. - 10.
+Have received an investigational drug within 30 days prior to the first dose of investigational product in Treatment Period 1. - 11.
+Have, as determined by the investigator and/or the sponsor's medical monitor, any surgical or medical condition that could interfere with the administration of investigational product or interpretation of study results.